odebeir/ivctrack/docs/intro.rst

     python setup.py install

-* now the module should be available in your python environment e.g.
+* now the module should be available in your python environment the following code track some cells on the complete sequence, result is save into a HDF5 file the appropriate data path should be given (see test_experiment function)

 .. code-block:: python

-    from ivctrack import
+    from ivctrack.cellmodel import test_experiment

-    todo !
+    test_experiment()

 Test data
 -----------------------------